 The construction industry has one of the highest rates of work-related accidents and injuries and accounts for about 20 percent of workplace fatalities.
 To help lower this number, we’re sharing how to prevent and treat the most common causes of accidents at construction sites.
+With basic CPR training and AED training you can help protect your job site from emergency situations.

 Preventing and Treating Falls at Construction Sites